 Cook for a further 25 mins uncovered or until golden.
 Remove from oven and set aside.

-While the parsnips are roasting, heat a medium-sized stock pot over a medium heat.
-Cook, stirring, for 4 mins or until golden.
+While the parsnips are roasting, heat a medium-sized stockpot over a medium heat.

-Add the leek, celery, garlic and sage and cook for 5 mins or until tender.
+Add 1 tablespoon of olive oil, leek, celery, garlic and sage and cook for 5 mins or until tender.
 Add the wine and simmer until reduced by half.

 Add the stock, bay leaves and half the roasted parsnip mix, saving the other half for garnish.
 Bring to a boil, then reduce heat and simmer for 20 mins.

 Remove from heat and take out bay leaf; blend the soup until almost smooth, but with some texture, in a food processor.

 To serve, season to taste and pour into bowls then top with roasted parsnip mix and a sprinkle of crumbled blue cheese.

 2 Beurrée Bosc pears, peeled, cored and sliced in wedges